code-jorge/galler-ia/README.md

 ### The `web` folder

-Contains an HTML and a CSS file that create a small website for the gallery of images!
+Contains a `create-react-app` project that creates a small website for the gallery of images!

 ### The `tools` folder